aproposorg/KV260-PYNQ-tutorial/README.md

 // From second AXI Interconnect to ZYNQ
 M00_AXI -> S_AXI_HP0_FPD

-// NOTE: Some port may not appear in your design, you can enable some port from the IP properties
+// NOTE: Some ports may not appear in your design.
+You can enable some port from the IP properties.
 // Such as S_AXI_HP0_FPD

-// You may also need to connect all acknowledge signal together within a IP and interupt signal.
+// You may also need to connect all acknowledge signals together within a IP and interrupt signal.
 // You can see the attached image for the connection.
 ```
 The connection of interfaces will be